 Asian food, at its core, is generally very healthy.
 Most times we load it down with rice, egg rolls, crab rangoon and more carb-filled options that end making what was once a fairly healthy meal into a carb-loaded nightmare.

 Skip the opportunity to make bad food choices altogether and just make your own Asian food at home!
-This Honey Sesame Chicken recipe is a favorite in our house and not only is it good, it’s good for you!
-Honey and sugar snap peas keeps thie recipe sweet like your mouth expects, without the help of refined sugar and added carbs.
+This Honey Sesame Chicken recipe is a favorite in our house and not only is it good, but it’s also good for you!
+Honey and sugar snap peas keep this recipe sweet like your mouth expects, without the help of refined sugar and added carbs.

 Honey Sesame Chicken

 - 1 pound of boneless skinless chicken breasts cut into 1 inch pieces